Harold Fowler McCormick

 Harold Fowler McCormick (May 2, 1872 – October 16, 1941) was an American businessman.
 He was chairman of the board of International Harvester Company and a member of the McCormick family.
-In 1948 he was awarded the Henry Laurence Gantt Medal by the American Management Association and the ASME.
+Through his first wife, Edith Rockefeller, he became a trustee of the Rockefeller Foundation.
+In 1948 he was awarded the Henry Laurence Gantt Medal by the American Management Association and the American Society of Mechanical Engineers (ASME).

 Early life

 Harold Fowler McCormick was born in Chicago May 2, 1872, to inventor Cyrus Hall McCormick (1809–1884) and philanthropist Nancy Fowler (1835–1923).
 During the 1890s, he competed in the US National Tennis Championships.

 Career

 As an officer of the Aero Club of Illinois, founded on February 10, 1910, McCormick became the third president in 1912, following Octave Chanute and James E. Plew.

 In 1914, McCormick, Plew, and Bion J. Arnold attempted to form a commuter airline which they announced would begin service in May, "using seaplanes to ferry passengers between various North Shore suburbs and Grant Park and the South Shore Country Club, of which he was a founder.
 Lake Shore Airline, which had two seaplanes, was intended to be a profit-making venture charging a steep twenty-eight-dollar round-trip fare between Lake Forest and downtown Chicago on four daily scheduled circuits.
 However, Chicago's irregular weather, especially the crosswinds, made a shamble of schedules, and the airline disappeared before the end of the year."

 McCormick became chairman of the board of International Harvester Company in 1935, replacing his older brother Cyrus Jr. (1859–1936).